-Effective February 15, 2021, ESI amended its clearing agreement with NFS to implement ABP.
-Under this pricing structure, ESI pays NFS a fee, based on the amount of assets on the platform for custodial and brokerage services.
+Under ESI's clearing agreement with NFS, ESI pays NFS a fee, based on the amount of assets in brokerage accounts using ABP for custodial and brokerage services.
 This fee decreases as more assets are placed on the platform.
-As of February 15, 2021, accounts opened in the ESI Directions program are subject to ABP.
-Therefore, ESI has a financial incentive to place more assets with NFS, and to move existing accounts opened prior to February 15, 2021 to the ABP structure, to reduce its costs and increase its profit.
+Therefore, ESI has a financial incentive to place more assets into accounts using ABP with NFS, and to move accounts in other programs to the ABP structure, to reduce its costs and increase its profit.